ronaldkonjer/java-design-patterns/01.Documentation/PatternDefinitions.md

 * Use the Strategy Pattern when:
 	* Many related classes differ only in their behavior.
 Strategies provide a way to configure a class either one of many behaviors.
 	* You need different variants of an algorithm. for example, you might define algorithms reflecting different space/time trade-offs.
 Strategies can be used when these variants are implemented as a class hierarchy of algorithms.
-	* An algorithm uses data thet clients shouldn't know about.
+	* An algorithm uses data that clients shouldn't know about.
 Use the Strategy Pattern to avoid exposing compex, algorithm-specific data structures.
 	* A class defines many behaviors, and these appear as multiple conditional statements in its operations.
 Instead of many conditionals, move related condirional branches into their own Strategy class.

 ### Real world example